 1. What inspired this cookbook?

-I’ve always been obsessed with food and travelling and a couple years ago when my husband and I sold our house and all our possessions to travel, I started writing down everything I ate.
-It was a way for me to remember a place, through its food.
-Thinking about how I would recreate these dishes at home led me to the idea of making the cookbook.
+I’ve always been obsessed with food and travel, and a couple of years ago, when my husband and I sold our house and all our possessions to travel, I started writing down everything I ate.
+It was a way for me to remember a place through its food.
+Thinking about how I would recreate these dishes at home led me to the idea of making a cookbook.

 2. How did you collect and store content for your book while traveling?